Larmor precession

 In nuclear physics the g-factor of a given system includes the effect of the nucleon spins, their orbital angular momenta, and their couplings.
 Generally, the g-factors are very difficult to calculate for such many-body systems, but they have been measured to high precision for most nuclei.
 The Larmor frequency is important in NMR spectroscopy.
-The gyromagnetic ratios, which give the Larmor frequencies at a given magnetic field strength, have been measured and tabulated here.
+The gyromagnetic ratios, which give the Larmor frequencies at a given magnetic field strength, have been measured and tabulated.

 Crucially, the Larmor frequency is independent of the polar angle between the applied magnetic field and the magnetic moment direction.
 This is what makes it a key concept in fields such as nuclear magnetic resonance (NMR) and electron paramagnetic resonance (EPR), since the precession rate does not depend on the spatial orientation of the spins.

 Including Thomas precession

 The above equation is the one that is used in most applications.
-However, a full treatment must include the effects of Thomas precession, yielding the equation (in CGS units) (The CGS units are used so that E has the same units as B):
+However, a full treatment must include the effects of Thomas precession, yielding the equation (in CGS units, which are used so that E has the same units as B):